BlueGummi/charmos/style_guide.md

 > A "group" refers to a collection of behaviors under a related context

-### Create comments for code comprehension, not for explanation
+### Create comments to rationalize and reason, not to explain

 Comments should exist to explain **why** something exists, not **how** it functions.
 Avoid writing comments in the following style, or similar styles:
 ```c